ag-grid/ag-grid/grid-packages/ag-grid-docs/migration-guide-22.1-to-23.0.md

 Prior to this release, the primary way of customising a theme in ag-Grid was to define Sass variables, so if you wanted to change the header background colour you'd define the `$ag-header-background-color` variable.

 We considered our DOM class attributes and CSS structure to be an implementation detail, not a public API.
 But several years of using Sass variables has taught us the limitations of this approach.
 There were never enough variables - every custom theme wants to make changes that we don't provide variables for, so needs to contain CSS rules as well as variable definitions.
 On the other hand, there were too many variables!
 Adding more variables was not the solution, because they are hard to discover - you need to check the documentation, rather than using the browser developer tools to find out a class name.

+In v23 we have moved from configuring themes using global variables to using maps of parameters.
+Many parameters are direct equivalents of variables in v22, but this is not always the case:

+* We provide parameters for complex use cases where changing the value of a parameter makes multiple changes across the grid.
+* For simple use cases like changing the color of a single element, the recommended method is now to create a CSS selector e.g. `.ag-component-name { background-color: red }`.
+We have removed variables that do something that can be achieved with a simple CSS selector.
+* We have added many new css classes and renamed existing ones for consistency, to improve the experience of styling the grid using CSS selectors.

+The net effect is that custom themes will be simpler to write, and will break less between releases.

 ### Themes are now configured using parameter maps